 Opposing Oil Exploration and Drilling Off Virginia's Coast

 Offshore drilling in our region would pose an unacceptable risk to the health of the Chesapeake Bay and Virginia's coastal waters and threaten our economy.
 This session CBF will work to support state legislation that limits oil exploration and offshore drilling in our waters.

-Regulating to Reduce Polluted Runoff: Polluted runoff is not just an environmental problem—it's also an economic problem.
-It increases drinking water treatment costs, threatens the safety of well water, worsens local flooding, closes beaches, and contaminates shellfish.
-CBF urges the General Assembly to maintain a strong stormwater program; a program that was significantly overhauled in 2014 with improved technical requirements and an effective administrative framework.
-Weakening this program will hinder Virginia's ability to meet its state and federal Chesapeake Bay cleanup commitments to reduce pollution from runoff and would create a bigger, more-costly gap to overcome.
+CBF urges the General Assembly to maintain a strong Virginia stormwater program, which was significantly overhauled in 2014 with improved technical requirements and an effective administrative framework.
+Weakening this program will hinder Virginia's ability to meet state and federal Chesapeake Bay cleanup commitments to reduce pollution from runoff and would create a bigger, more-costly gap to overcome.

-Recurrent Flooding: The constitutional amendment that enables localities to provide a tax incentive to property owners impacted by recurrent flooding represents an opportunity to increase resiliency while improving water quality.
+A recent constitutional amendment requires legislation to allow localities to provide a tax incentive to property owners suffering from recurrent flooding.
+This represents an opportunity to increase resiliency while improving water quality.
 We will work to ensure the required enabling legislation doesn't encourage development in flood-prone areas.
-The legislation should also incentivize natural solutions to flooding such as constructed wetlands and living shorelines, which have the added benefit of preventing polluted runoff.
+The legislation should also incentivize natural solutions to flooding such as constructed wetlands and living shorelines, which also prevent polluted runoff.